Includeable minimal operating system for C++

 > No race conditions.
 Delegated IRQ handling makes race conditions in ā€œuserspaceā€ ā€œimpossibleā€. …unless you implement threads yourself (you have the access) or we do.

-• dangerwill 10 months ago
+• dangerwill a year ago

 Oh this is wildly cool!
 Do cloud providers like aws allow you to upload a custom system image to run as a vm?

-• eyberg 10 months ago
+• eyberg a year ago

 Absolutely.
 Everyone who deploys unikernels to the public clouds does this.
 Some are better fits than others.
 AWS for instance you can build an image and deploy an ec2 instance in a matter of seconds.

-• shanemhansen 10 months ago
+• shanemhansen a year ago

 My information is probably out of date but historically yes.
 Also historically operating systems other than Linux were pretty iffy.